-- 1 In the destination application, click Object Insert new object.
+1 Click Object ▶ Insert new object.

 - 2 Enable the Create from file option.

 - 3 Click the Browse button.

 - 4 Click a filename.

-You can also create an embedded object by enabling the Create new option, and choosing the application in which you want to create the object from the Object type list box.
+You can also create an embedded object by enabling the Create new option in the Insert new object dialog box, and choosing the application in which you want to create the object from the Object type list box.

-You can also insert an embedded object by selecting an object in the source application, and dragging it to the window of the target application.
+You can also insert an embedded object by selecting an object in the source application, and dragging it to the application window of Corel DESIGNER.